vy-labs/amazon-cloudformation-dse/singledc/README.md

 ```
 - The _key-pair_ and _vpc_ used must be created in the region being used.
 The generated key-pair and default vpc satisfy this requirement.
 - The template is currently only valid for the 3 US regions: _us-west-1 us-west-2 us-east-1_
+- The instance type _t2.medium_ is included only for testing purposes and should not be used for a real cluster.
+- This template uses an _AutoScalingGroup_ to bring up non-seed nodes.
+This group isn't intended to be dynamically scaled.
+While growing the size of this group most likely will work, shrinking it will have unknown side effects.

 ## Working with a Cluster
 You can get information about a stack via the AWS web interface (go to _CloudFormation_ -> _Stack List_) or the CLI as described below.